 We only call your attention here to the controversy and believe the inclusion of beet pulp in reasonable amounts in most dog foods is entirely acceptable.

-Judging by its ingredients alone, Nutro Natural Choice looks like an above-average dry dog food.
+Based on its ingredients alone, Nutro Natural Choice appears to be an above-average dry dog food.

 And a fat-to-protein ratio of about 54%.